-As learning needs continue to evolve in today’s digital landscape, organisations need a way that offers employees an engaging and intuitive experience.
-The traditional learning management system (LMS) is slow to adapt to these steadily changing demands.
+As learning needs continue to evolve in today’s digital landscape, organisations need training methods that offer employees an engaging and intuitive experience.
+Traditionally, learning management system’s (LMS) are used to offer employee training, however, these can be slow to adapt to these steadily changing demands.

 Enter the learning experience platform (LXP).
 LXP platforms make learning material easier to find and consume.
 These platforms use artificial (AI) and resemble YouTube or Netflix, giving learners personalised recommendations and allowing them to be in control of the learning experience.

-In this post, we’ll go over what an LXP is, the role AI plays, the differences between an LXP and LMS, and the benefits an LXP offers.
+In this post, we’ll go over what an LXP is, the role AI plays, the differences between an LXP and an LMS, and the benefits that an LXP offers.

 What is a Learning Experience Platform (LXP)?